JeffreyDinackus/BeIT.tech/README.md

 On completion of a job, a NFT is minted as record of the job using Verbwire

-Technologies used: Flask, HTML5, CSS3, Python, Bootstrap 5,
+Technologies used: Flask, HTML5, CSS3, Python, Bootstrap 5, Verbwire.